SecondBrain-io/commit-message-validator/README.md

 ### Command line Options

-- if `COMMIT_VALIDATOR_NO_JIRA` environment variable is not empty, no validation is done on JIRA refs.
 - if `COMMIT_VALIDATOR_ALLOW_TEMP` environment variable is not empty, no validation is done on `fixup!` and `squash!` commits.
 - if `COMMIT_VALIDATOR_NO_REVERT_SHA1` environment variable is not empty,